sikender/sicp/1.1/Notes.md

 ## 1.1.1 Expressions

-- When you type an expression, the interpreter responds by displaying the result of its evaluating that expression.
+- When you type an expression, the interpreter responds by displaying the result of its evaluation of that expression.

 - Expressions representing numbers may be combined with an expression representing a primitive procedure (such as + or \*) to form a compound expression that represents the application of the procedure to those numbers.